CSCfi/csc-user-guide/docs/support/tutorials/da-guide.md

 [**Allas**](/data/Allas) is CSC's data storage service.
 If you have big datasets or need to share data with people outside of your project, you should consider using Allas.

 [**Pouta**](/cloud/pouta/) is CSC's cloud service where you can create your own virtual server.
 This gives you more control over the computing environment, but may not be suitable for very heavy computing tasks.
-Pouta is also suitable for processing sensitive data, especially the ePouta variant.
+Pouta is also more suitable for processing sensitive data, especially the ePouta variant.

 [**Rahti**](/cloud/rahti/) is CSC's container cloud.
 Here you can easily create virtual machines based on container images.
-See some examples of [how to deploy machine learning models on Rahti](https://github.com/CSCfi/rahti-ml-examples).

 [**Notebooks**](https://notebooks.csc.fi/) is a great service if you just want to run a quick analysis directly in your web browser.
 Notebooks supports Jupyter with Python tools for data analysis and machine learning, and also RStudio.